ramongonze/qif/README.md

 # QIF Library

-This library has the goal to model QIF - Quantitative Information Flow.
+This library is meant to model QIF - Quantitative Information Flow.

-It can be used to model systems and measure entropies, vulnerabilities and leakages of them.
+It can be used to model systems and measure their entropies, vulnerabilities and information leakages.

 This library models the basics of QIF such as probability distributions, informational channels, gain functions, hyper-distributions, and some functions to measure information flow.